-No matter how we measure, large ethnic pay gaps exist in New Zealand, with Europeans earning more than any other ethnic group.
-For Pacific women this means gender and ethnicity combine to create a pay gap of over 15 percent when compared with the median hourly earnings of all men.
-Compared with Pacific men, Pacific women have a pay gap of 2.4 percent.
+No matter how we measure, large ethnic pay gaps exist for Pacific women.
+Compared to all men, gender and ethnicity combine to create a pay gap of over 20 percent, and compared with Pacific men, Pacific women experience a pay gap of 7.8 percent.

 Pay gaps for Pacific women vary by occupation.
-The most common occupations for Pacific women are as professionals, as clerical and administration workers, and as labourers.
+The most common occupations for Pacific women are as professionals, as community and personal service workers, and as labourers.

-The highest-paid Pacific women also have the largest pay gaps compared to all men.
-Pacific women who work as professionals have a pay gap of 19.6 percent with male professionals.
-Pacific women managers have a 23.9 percent pay gap with male managers.
+The pay gap exists even for the highest paid Pacific women.
+Pacific women who work as professionals have a pay gap of 20.6 percent with male professionals.
+Pacific women managers have a 15.1 percent pay gap with male managers.

 Employers have an important role in reducing inequality and ensuring that Pacific Women’s capability is realised, and contribution rewarded.
 For our recommended actions for employers, take a look at the “What Can Employers Do?” page.